TahsinGormus/coastalEngToolbox/README.md

 ***
 Notes about the zero-crossing analysis:

+(ZeroCrossing.py)
+- The input data should be an Excel file where the first column is time (equidistant), followed by fluctuating amplitudes.
+- The output is saved to seperate text files for each column, and plotted in the Python environment.

+(ZeroCrossingForWaves.m)
 - It asks you the sea surface level data upon running the code.
 Provide the data as one-column numericals.
 The surface levels meant to be referenced from the bottom.
 - The data points must be equidistant, i.e. the interval between the data points is always the same.
 The code also asks you this interval.
 If you have a non-equidistant data, please interpolate before using this code.
 - The output is a two-column text file, including wave height and period of each wave.
 The significant wave height is also calculated and printed in the screen.